Call4Cloud | MMP-C | Autopilot | Device Preparation

 1. Adminless

-Of course, you need to prevent your users to be or to becoming local admin.
-When being a local admin, there is no security!
+Of course, you need to prevent your users from being or becoming local admins.
+Being a local admin does not provide security!

-I did a lot of blogs about why this is so important.
+I have written many blogs about why this is so important.
 Please check my blogs about this topic first.

 2. Creating a local admin

-So when you made sure, that all of your users are not a member of the local administrator’s group anymore.
-You could still want to have an additional dedicated workstation local admin on the device, dedicated for administrative purposes only!
+So, when you made sure that all of your users were no longer members of the local administrator’s group, you could still want to have an additional dedicated workstation local admin on the device, dedicated for administrative purposes only!

 To do so, we could create a new CSP.
 With this CSP we just create a new user: TestUser with a nice password and will add the user to the “local group” we want.